 Applicants for admission to the MBA program must show high promise of success for graduate study.
-Key barometers used by faculty in the MBA program in evaluating student promise of success include undergraduate grades, scores on the Graduate Management Admissions Test (GMAT) and other relevant criteria.
-Applicants for regular admission to the Master of Business Administration must meetall the requirements for admission to the Graduate School as well as the following:
+Key barometers used by faculty in the MBA program in evaluating student promise of success include undergraduate grades, scores on the Graduate Management Admissions Test (GMAT) or Graduate Records Examination (GRE) and other relevant criteria.
+Applicants for regular admission to the program must meet all the requirements for admission to the Graduate School as well as the following: